jbcodeforce/jbcodeforce.github.io/docs/index.md

 ## Skills I work on

 [Skills map that represents what I like to learn and do, and should be good at...](./skills.md)

+## Sharing knowledge

+Over the years, I have explored various technologies and practices, summarizing them at different levels of study.
+I believe this compilation can serve as a valuable [body of knowledge.](./blogs/consultant-job.md)